 Freeze an instance | If an instance generated for an auto triggered node does not need to be run, you can freeze the instance. | The freeze operation takes effect only on the current instance.
 Other instances that are generated on the same day as the current instance and the instances that are generated later than the current day are not affected. |

-For more information about the impacts of freezing or unfreezing an auto triggered node or auto triggered node instance, see Node freezing and unfreezing.
+For more information about the impacts of freezing and unfreezing auto triggered nodes and auto triggered node instances, see Freeze and unfreeze a node.

 Manage node priorities

-You can use the baseline management feature to adjust the priority of an auto triggered node in a baseline.
+You can use the baseline management feature to adjust the priority of an auto triggered node.
 Scheduling resources are preferentially allocated to the auto triggered nodes with higher priorities.
 For more information, see Manage baselines.

 Configure monitoring and alerting for an auto triggered node

-You can find the auto triggered node that you want to monitor and configure a custom alert rule and a data quality monitoring rule for the node.
+You can find the auto triggered node that you want to monitor and configure a custom alert rule or monitoring rule for the node:

 You can configure a custom alert rule to monitor a resource group used to run an auto triggered node based on the number of instances that are generated for the node and waiting for resources in the resource group or based on the resource usage of the resource group.
-For more information, see Manage custom alert rules.
+For more information, see Create and manage custom alert rules.

 Change the resource group used to run an auto triggered node

 DataWorks allows you to change the resource group for scheduling or resource group for Data Integration used to run an auto triggered node.
-For more information, see General reference: Change the resource groups used by tasks.
+For more information, see General reference: Switch resource groups.

 If you want to redefine scheduling properties of an auto triggered node, you can go to the DataStudio page, find the desired auto triggered node, and modify the configurations of the scheduling properties on the configuration tab of the auto triggered node.
 For more information, see Configure basic properties.
-You can also go to the batch operation tab to perform an operation on multiple auto triggered nodes at a time.
-For more information, see Perform operations on multiple DataWorks objects at a time.
+If you want to modify multiple nodes at a time, you can go to the Batch Operation page.

 Change the node owner